CarmackMo/LightweightGameEngine/README.md

 + ## PtrBase

-    `PtrBase` is the base class of `SmartPtr` and `WeakPtr`.
-It acts as an contract of `SmartPtr` and `WeakPtr` that requires these two classes to obey certian member funciton implementation rules.
-Generally, `PtrBase` specifies the implementation rules of: constructors, reference increment/decrement, data accessor.
+    `PtrBase` is the base class for both `SmartPtr` and `WeakPtr`.
+It serves as a API contract for `SmartPtr` and `WeakPtr`, defining certain rules for their member function implementations.
+Therefore, `PtrBase` cannot be instantiated through copy constructor or assignment operations, and its data is set to be "protected".
+In general, `PtrBase` specifies the implementation rules for constructors, reference increment/decrement, and data accessor functions.

     - ### APIs
     ```cpp